catspeed-cc/tokenserver-debian/README.md

 Invidious can be a real awesome community that encourages learning.
 Do not be discouraged, ever, by anyone.
 You can do it :3c

-RIP my lesha kitty 2024 😭
+RIP my lesha kitty 2024 😭 your neighbourhood is owned by moo cat 🙀

 ~ mooleshacat (invidious.catspeed.cc) Debian + bash FTW